GOP Uses Mammogram Study To Attack Health Bill

 For Republican Rep. Dave Camp of Michigan, the mammogram study was the best weapon Republicans could have.
 "This is the preview of what the movie's going to look like if the Pelosi health care plan or the Obama health care plan passes," Camp says.

 The Democrats' health care bills all create a marketplace or exchange where people could go to buy health insurance.
-The government would rely on independent task forces — including the one that issued the breast cancer screening recommendations — to help determine what prevention benefits insurers in the exchange would have to offer.
+The government would rely on independent task forces — including the one that issued the breast cancer screening recommendations — to help determine which prevention benefits insurers in the exchange would have to offer.

 To Camp, the task force's recommendations for fewer annual mammograms was a much more effective way to make the argument about rationing than the hyperbolic complaints about death panels heard at town hall meetings last summer, which Camp said were not very helpful..